larabjork/larabjork.github.io/README.md

 When I'm not deep in data, you can find me walking in my neighborhood taking pictures, knitting yarn that I inherited from my grandmothers, and baking bread and cookies.

+# Project Work: ETL for East African Entrepreneurs
+In February 2023, I undertook a short-term contract with [Inkomoko](https://www.inkomoko.com/)(approximate pronunciation: "in-HO-mo-ko"), which provides impact investing and business advice to entrepreneurs in East Africa.

+## Scope of Work

+## Challenges and Solutions

+## Results